falbatech/zmk-config-corne-mini-ft-oled/README.md

 ## EN

-ZMK configuration for **Corne FT with OLED and FalbaTech logo** on the right half.
+ZMK configuration for **Corne mini FT with OLED and FalbaTech logo** on the right half.

 ## Hardware